ATL-WDI-Exercises/html-dom/html_practice_exercise.md

     - favorite hobbies
 - Include the steps below.
 - Take a screenshot of your browser and post it on slack.
-- I will choose the top two links, and ask you to present the site.
+- I will choose the top two pics, and ask you to present the site.
 [Here is an example](http://executor-tapir-47648.bitballoon.com):

 ### Spend 1 minute thinking about your topic.